Welsh Government Support

 - Open Access Play Provision

-All registered providers must comply with the requirements of National Minimum Standards (NMS) for registered childcare providers
+All registered providers must comply with the requirements of National Minimum Standards (NMS) for regulated childcare settings.

 Social Care Wales outlines the required or recommended qualifications for different job roles within regulated childcare in Wales.

-Play Wales provides secretariat to the Playwork Education and Training Council for Wales, who approve the required playwork qualifications for the sector.
+Play Wales provides secretariat to the Playwork Education and Training Council for Wales (PETC), who approve the required playwork qualifications for the sector.
 Membership includes: Play Wales; Clybiau Plant Cymru Kids’ Clubs; Addysg Oedolion Cymru, Adult Learning Wales; Qualifications Wales; Welsh Government; Social Care Wales and Playwork employers.

 WCVA is the national membership organisation for voluntary organisations in Wales.
-Find out more about funding, training, advice and support to charities, voluntary and community groups and social enterprises.
+Find out more about funding, training, advice and support to charities, voluntary and community groups and social enterprises Home - WCVA

 The Start Up Loans Company